WalletScrutiny/WalletScrutinyCom/_pages/howtoContributeToWS.md

     **Add Products:** Wallet providers and third parties can add new products or reviews to our database.
 Detailed build instructions for source-available products are highly valued.

-    **Contribute to Issue Tracker:** Help us track issues by creating, commenting on, or fixing issues in our GitLab issue tracker.
-Use the interactive issue board to manage tasks.
+    **Contribute to Issue Tracker:** Help us track issues by creating, commenting on, or fixing issues in our [GitLab issue tracker](https://gitlab.com/walletscrutiny/walletScrutinyCom/-/issues).

     **Fund the Project:** Support our work through donations or grants, ensuring the project and its contributors continue their vital security research.